AntoineSoetewey/datanalyze/content/_index.md

 # Services

-My services are centered around 4 poles:
+Whether you need one-time help or full support, my services are centered around 4 poles:

 - **Personalized support in statistics**: Advice and assistance to researchers and project managers for the statistical analysis of your data, with or without R.
 - **Consulting**: I provide tailor-made and creative solutions to your challenges.
 I also bring a statistical dimension to your projects and data so that you can make better-informed decisions.